Saturday, November 16, 2024

 Who?

-I was scrolling through BlueSky the other day and I came across a post (skeet?) from someone who's son was going to Japan to participate in the JET program.
+I was scrolling through BlueSky the other day and I came across a post (skeet?) from someone whose son was going to Japan to participate in the JET program.
 They'd included a picture showing a bunch of baseball cards of Americans who'd played in Japan like Davey Johnson, Charlie Manuel, Roger Repoz, Warren Cromartie and Miles Mikolas.
 I was taken aback by the inclusion of John Werhas, who'd spent a couple seasons with the Dodgers in the 1960's and also played for the Taiyo Whales in 1971.
 I'd never heard of this guy and I was kind of surprised.
 I guess I had an unrealistic assumption that I'd heard of every Westerner to play in Japan.

 I was disabused of this notion when I checked out the list of gaijin from one of the late Wayne Graczyk's annual "Japan Pro Baseball Fan Handbook & Media Guides".
 When I looked up Werhas, I saw a whole bunch of other names I'd never heard of either - Jarvis Tatum, Thad Tillotson, Elijah Johnson, Terry Hankins and Bill Sorrell, for example, who were all on the same page in the guide as Werhas: